-Next, we calculated the crystalline magneto-anisotropy energy (MAE), defined by the required energy to switch the crystal magnetization from the low pressure basal plane magnetic order and direction to, in this case explicitly, FMc order, at increasing pressure.
-Such a calculation provides information about the proximity of EuCd2As2 to the FMc state, which, according to recent work, is able to host a single pair of Weyl nodes $^{24,25}$ .
-This calculation was done in various steps.
-First, we relaxed the unit cell of EuCd2As2 at different volumes by treating the Eu2+ 4f states completely as core states and by performing non-spin polarized calculations with the PBE exchange correlation functional.
-The former warrants that no spurious Eu f states appear near the Fermi level and the latter ensures a fully non-magnetic setting since no magnetic moments/spins are invoked in the calculation.
+volumes by treating the $Eu^{2+} 4f$ states completely as core states and by performing non-spin-polarized calculations with the PBE exchange correlation functional.
+The former warrants that no spurious Eu f states appear near the Fermi level and the latter ensures a fully nonmagnetic setting since no magnetic moments/spins are invoked in the calculation.
 Such a relaxation guarantees a uniform change in the lattice without being influenced by the nature of the assumed magnetism for the Eu2+ 4f states.
-The resulting optimized non-magnetic equilibrium lattice parameters are given by a = 4.48 Åand c = 7.27 Å, which are closer to the experimental data (see Appendix VIC) than the magnetically relaxed structures, due to the absence of long-range magnetic order at the measured $T = 11 \,\mathrm{K}$ .
-In a second step, we took the optimized non-magnetic crystal structures and calculated total energies for different Eu magnetic configurations, by including the Eu2+ 4f states as valence electrons with $U = 4.4\,\mathrm{eV}$ and SOC and with the Eu moments aligned either antiferromagnetically or ferromagnetically and moments pointing in the plane for $AFM{ab}$ and $FM{ab}$ , respectively, as well as aligned ferromagnetically along the c-axis, denoted as FMc.
+The resulting optimized nonmagnetic equilibrium lattice parameters are given by a = 4.48 Å and c = 7.27 Å, which are closer to the experimental data (see Appendix A 4) than the magnetically relaxed structures, due to the absence of long-range magnetic order at the measured T =11 K. In a second step, we took the optimized nonmagnetic crystal structures and calculated total energies for different Eu magnetic configurations, by including the Eu2+ 4f states as valence electrons with U = 4.4 eV and SOC and with the Eu moments aligned either antiferromagnetically or ferromagnetically and moments pointing in the plane for $AFM{ab}$ and $FM{ab}$ , respectively, as well as aligned ferromagnetically along the c axis, denoted as $FM_c$ .
 The DFT results were fitted to the Birch-Murnagham EOS, yielding the MAE by subtracting the corresponding fits.
-After fitting, the equilibrium volume increases from 126.4 Å/f.u. for the non-magnetic configuration to $130.21 \,\text{Å}^3/\text{f.u.}$ for both FM orders and to $130.21 \,\text{Å}^3/\text{f.u.}$ for AFMab.
-Note that throughout all performed calculations we keep the valence of Eu fixed to 2+, so that we cannot exclude the possibility of a valence transition (Eu2+ to Eu3+) at the simulated higher pressures.
-This goes beyond the scope of the present
+After fitting, the equilibrium volume increases from 126.4 Å/f.u. for the nonmagnetic configuration to 130.21 Å/f.u. for both FM orders and to 130.21 Å/f.u. for AFMab.
+Note that throughout all performed calculations we keep the valence of Eu fixed to 2+, so that we cannot exclude the possibility of a valence transition ( $Eu^{2+}$ to $Eu^{3+}$ ) at the simulated higher pressures.
+This goes beyond the scope of the present work.

 In Fig. 8 we show the results of these MAE calculations as a function of hydrostatic pressure.
-The MAE is directly proportional to the $H_c^{\star}$ field that is measured in experiment.
-At ambient pressure, the theoretical calculations overestimate the experimental $H_c^{\star}$ value, which is expected in the framework of DFT and Birch-Munagham EOS, which we use.
+The MAE is directly proportional to the $H_c^$ field that is measured in experiment.
+At ambient pressure, the theoretical calculations overestimate the experimental $H_c^$ value, which is expected in the framework of DFT and Birch-Munagham EOS, which we use.
 Nevertheless, the tendencies as a function of pressure are robust.
-Here, we find that the

-MAE or $H_c^{\star}$ decrease rapidly with increasing pressure for $p < p_c$ , consistent with our experimental observations, shown in Fig. 6 (d).
+Here, we find that the MAE or $H_c^$ decrease rapidly with increasing pressure for $p < p_c$ , consistent with our experimental observations, shown in Fig. 6(d).
 Above $p_c$ , the MAE still continues to decrease with increasing pressure, however at a slower rate.
 This trend is opposite to what is observed for our experimental data for pressures close to $p_c$ .
-However, we note that the details of our theoretical prediction close to $p_c$ depend on the details of the relaxation (The result of a different relaxation is shown in Fig. 14).
+However, we note that the details of our theoretical prediction close to $p_c$ depend on the details of the relaxation (the result of a different relaxation is shown in Fig. 15).
 Thus, experimental data to higher pressures is needed for a meaningful comparison between theory and experiment in the FMab ground state region.